usnistgov/AFL-automation/docs/source/tutorials/beginner-guide.rst

 Basic AFL usage
 --------------

-To get a good understanding of a basic use case of the AFL, consider the starter code given in the :doc:`Quick Start Guide <quick-start>`:
+To get a good understanding of a basic use case of the AFL, consider the starter code given in the :doc:`Quick Start Guide <quick-start>`, which will be referred to as SimpleDriver.py:

 .. code-block:: python